The Venue: Wagehuys

 Where to stay

-- The website of Leuven offers you a good overview of different kind of stays, also for group residences (‘De Blauwput’ is the closest one).
+- The website of Leuven offers you a good overview of different kind of stays.
 Also go to this website for more interesting touristic information.

-- AirBnB – link from march 14 to 18 (even when outside the center, good bus connections form every main road around Leuven)
+- AirBnB – link from march 31 to april 5 (even when outside the center, ther eare good bus connections from every main road around Leuven)

 - Don’t forget Couchsurfing.com if you’re looking for a free place.